So Whats the Difference?

 In addition to burning in the thinset its also important to "back Butter" each tile.
 By applying a skim coat of thinset to the back of every tile you can be sure to achieve the proper coverage.
 When tile are not back buttered it is very difficult to get more than 40% coverage the TCNA handbook requires a minimum of 95% coverage in wet areas so you can see why installations lacking back buttering will fail.
 The main failure will be tile coming lose and falling off the wall or having a hollow sound.

-While installing tile it is important to shift the tile in the opposite direction as the ridges run for the same distance the ridges are, usually 1/4 to 1/2 inch. this collapses the ridges created by the trowel and helps achieve full coverage.
+While installing tile it is important to shift the tile in the opposite direction as the ridges run for the same distance the ridges are, usually 1/4 to 1/2 inch.
+This collapses the ridges created by the trowel and helps achieve full coverage.

-Skinning is when the thinset has been keyed into the substrate and has been allowed to site for longer than the products recommended working time.
-This creates a thin layer of dry thinset on the surface of the ridges and even with back buttering can prevent full contact. a result of skinning is when portions of the installation seam to be installed properly but other portions are coming loose.
+Skinning is when the thinset has been keyed into the substrate and has been allowed to sit for longer than the products recommended working time.
+This creates a thin layer of dry thinset on the surface of the ridges and even with back buttering can prevent full contact.
+A result of skinning is when portions of the installation seam to be installed properly but other portions are coming loose.
 If you notice in the first photo the thinset on top running vertically is a different color than the horizontal ridges, the horizontal ridges have been allowed to skin over for a 30 minute period.
 The second picture demonstrate the difference in consistency by combing threw the thinset.
 The skinned thinset curls and falls off while the material to the right is fluid and spreads easily.